BIDHISHA10/fwd-ex1/README.md

 212223040048

 ## AIM:
-To develop a simple webserver to serve html table and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to serve html table and display a table in HTML consists of table cells inside rows and columns.

 ## DESIGN STEPS:
 ### Step 1: